Sustainability Accounting Standards Board (SASB) Index

 |

-TC-TL-550a.2 | Discussion of systems to provide unimpeded service during service interruptions | Our systems collect billions of service-assurance measurements across our wireline and wireless networks every hour and analyze this data in near-real time to help improve performance and deliver our best customer experience.The AT&T Business Continuity Management Program includes management disciplines, processes and techniques to support our employees and critical business operations in the event of a significant business disruption, with a focus on maintaining delivery of customer services, including during climate-related events.
-This program is certified to the international business continuity standard, ISO 22301:2021.
+Our Network teams collect billions of service-assurance measurements across our wireline and wireless networks every hour, analyzing this data in near-real time to help improve performance and deliver our best customer experience.
+The AT&T Business Continuity Management Program includes management disciplines, processes and techniques to support our employees and critical business operations in the event of a significant business disruption, with a focus on maintaining delivery of customer services, including during climate-related events, certified to international business continuity standard ISO 22301:2021.
 It is also aligned with the Disaster Recovery Institute International Professional Practices, Business Continuity Institute Good Practice Guidelines, Federal Emergency Management Agency National Incident Management System and ISO 31000.
-Our alignment with these standards indicates our readiness to resume business operations and deliver customer service in the vital hours and days after a disaster.We continue to invest in our Network Disaster Recovery Program, which exists to rapidly restore communications to areas affected by disasters, and we are committed to on-the-ground testing.
-In the event of a disaster or other emergency, we implement procedures to quickly restore network functionality, provide critical resources to impacted employees, field customer inquiries, and return or establish service in impacted communities.For additional details on our managerial approach, please see our Network Quality & Reliability issue brief and Network Practices website. |
+Our alignment with these standards indicates our readiness to resume business operations and deliver customer service in the vital hours and days after a disaster.
+We continue to invest in our Network Disaster Recovery Program, which exists to rapidly restore connectivity to areas affected by disasters.
+In the event of a disaster or other emergency, we implement procedures to quickly restore network functionality, provide critical resources to impacted employees, field customer inquiries and return or establish service in impacted communities.
+For additional details on our managerial approach, please see our Network Quality & Reliability and Network & Data Security issue briefs and our Network Practices website. |

-- Data inclusive of AT&T’s U.S. operations.
+- Data includes AT&T’s U.S. operations.